-- The project scope changed midway through the design
+- The project’s scope changes midway through the design

-- The requested engineering information isn’t received on time
+- The engineering information you request isn’t received on time

-- Finding a design limitation the client hadn’t talked about
+- You discover a design limitation the client hadn’t discussed

-For this reason, I always remain ahead of schedule with my design work.
-Also, this is why in the beginning I ask the client many questions.
+For this reason, I always stay ahead of schedule with my design work.
+Also, this is why at the start of every project I ask the client many questions.

-Not only do these questions help me better understand a project.
-They make a client re-think their project details.
+These questions help me better understand a project.
+But also, they make a client re-think their project scope.